AnshPrakash/anshprakash.github.io/_posts/2025-09-08-mimicplay.md

     </div>
 </div>
 <div class="caption text-center">
   The visualization of high level planner with single view images.
 The Green line indicates ground truth trajectory.
-The blue line indicates predicted by high level planner
+The blue line indicates predicted by high level planner.
+  For the predicted trajectory, the color gradually fades with increasing time steps, indicating the temporal progression of the plan.
 </div>

 #### Improvements - Further hyperparameter tuning (Learning)